 Life comes at you fast.
 One day your finances are in order, and then, just after you paid for your dream vacation, your car breaks down, you receive a hospital bill you weren’t expecting, and your refrigerator quits working.

 Situations like this happen all too often, and instead of credit cards, unsecured personal loans and lines of credit can come in handy.
-But how are they different than a secured loan?
+But how does an unsecured loan work?

 Secured or Unsecured?